-The Hollywood Sign is one of the most iconic attractions in the state of California.
-People all over the world are familiar with the sign and it is something that most Los Angeles tourists want to see when they visit.
+The Hollywood Sign is one of the most iconic landmarks in the state of California.
+People all over the world are familiar with the sign, and it is something that most Los Angeles tourists want to see when they visit.
 While getting close to the sign is not as easy as you would think, here are my favorite ways to view the Hollywood Sign while in Los Angeles.
 Let me know what I left off in the comments.

-Here is a video I made of all the spots as well or you can read about each below.
+Here is a video I made of all the spots as well, or you can read about each below.

 Lake Hollywood Park

 If you are looking for the easiest / close view of the Hollywood Sign, then this is probably your best bet.
 This dog park has street parking and amazing Hollywood Sign views.
 You can even walk up the hill along the road if you want to get another, slightly different perspective of the sign.
-If you are looking for an easy and close view, this is it.
+If you are looking for a comfortable and close view, this is it.

 - Address: 3160 Canyon Lake Dr, Los Angeles, CA 90068

 Located just a little ways from the last spot, Lake Hollywood Reservoir has a great view of the sign on the southwest side.
 You can park at the Hollywood Reservoir Trailhead for a short walk to the lookout, or you can park on Lake Hollywood Drive and walk about a mile to this viewpoint.
 I love seeing the sign from here because it is a much more nature focused view of the sign, as opposed to the rest of the list.

 Address: 6381-6399 Weidlake Dr, Los Angeles, CA 90068

 For the next few recommendations, I included four different viewpoints that are great spots to stop and view the sign along the Brush Canyon Trail.
 First, Bronson Canyon is where they filmed some of the TV Batman show, and if you walk through the cave, you can get a beautiful, far away view of the sign.